1952–53 NHL season

 The 1952–53 NHL season was the 36th season of the National Hockey League.
+Six teams played 70 games each.
 The Montreal Canadiens were the Stanley Cup winners as they beat the Boston Bruins four games to one in the final series.

 League business

 The NHL almost had a seventh franchise, as the Cleveland Barons of the American Hockey League applied for a franchise.
 They were accepted with the proviso that they deposit $425,000 to show good faith, and prove they had sufficient working capital to consort with the other NHL teams.
 They could not come up with the working capital and transfer of applicants stock to Cleveland residents.
 As a result, the Barons were told to apply at a later date.

 A big deal was made between Toronto and Chicago as the Maple Leafs shipped Al Rollins, Gus Mortson, and Cal Gardner for goaltender Harry Lumley.

 Sid Abel was signed by Chicago to be player-coach.

 What was rumoured became fact in September when Arthur M. Wirtz and James D. Norris became the new owners of the near bankrupt Chicago Black Hawks.

 James E. Norris, owner of the Detroit Red Wings since 1932 and father of James D. Norris, Chicago owner, died of a heart attack on December 4, 1952, and his daughter Marguerite became the owner.
 She became the first female owner of an NHL franchise since Ida Querrie owned the Toronto St. Patricks in 1923 when her husband Charlie transferred his stock in the team to her to avoid paying Eddie Livingstone any money in Livingstone's lawsuit against him.

 NHL on-ice officials changed to orange-coloured uniforms in March 1953.
 The officials had worn cream-coloured uniforms which were not distinguishable from some team's home-ice uniforms.